 Rainwater harvesting systems that include storage result in both larger water savings and higher construction costs.
 These complex systems are more appropriate for larger facilities or for areas where municipal or other water supplies are not available, and they may require professional assistance to design and construct.
-With such a system, the cost of storage - which includes the storage container, excavation costs, pumps and wiring, as well as additional maintenance requirements - is a major consideration.
-The investment payback period may be several years, which means that one's personal commitment to a "water conservation ethic" may come into play in determining whether such an investment makes sense.
-For most people, the appropriate choice is to harvest less than the total landscape requirement.
-Another option is to reduce water demand by reducing planting areas or plant densities, or by replacing highwater use plants with medium or low-water use ones.
-This reduces the supply required and the space required to store it, and is, therefore, less expensive.
+With such a system, the cost of storage - which includes the storrequired to store it, and is, therefore, less expensive.